Isabelle (Animal Crossing): In other media

-Merchandise and promotion
+Promotion and merchandise

 The official Animal Crossing Twitter account was designed to appear as if it is Isabelle's, until the release of Animal Crossing: New Horizons, when it was turned over to Tom Nook.
 However, as of July 2020, it is once again under ownership of Isabelle.
 Two Animal Crossing-brand Isabelle amiibo, each wearing a different outfit, were produced in conjunction with the release of Animal Crossing: amiibo Festival.
 A Super Smash Bros. amiibo based on her appearance in Super Smash Bros.
 Ultimate was announced for 2019.
 The Isabelle amiibo sold out immediately, which caused writer Chris Carter surprise due to otherwise low sales of Animal Crossing amiibo.

 New Nintendo 3DS owners were able to swap out the default faceplates for faceplates featuring Isabelle.
 A Nendoroid figurine of Isabelle was released by Good Smile.
 A crossover promotion between Sanrio and Animal Crossing lead to a digital menu theme depicting Hello Kitty and Isabelle in a truck.
 Multiple Line digital stickers featuring Isabelle were released on the app.
-In October 2021, after the addition of Doom Guy as a mii fighter costume in Super Smash Bros.
-Ultimate, together with Isabelle on the roster, the final update of the game was dubbed "friendship" and "love story" by video game publications.